MarcTLaw/UltrahyperbolicRepresentation/README.md

 - To train in the weighted graph setup (i.e. edge weights are not only 1), set the variable **weighted_version** to True.
 By default, the code considers the unweighted graph setup.
 If **weighted_version** is set to True, the algorithm stops after 10000 iterations.

 - To train with the optimizer introduced in Section 4.1, set the variable **apply_standard_sgd** to True.
-By default, the code optimizes the pseudo-Riemannian optimizer introduced in Section 4.2.
+By default, the code exploits the pseudo-Riemannian optimizer introduced in Section 4.2.

 - To use the pseudo-Riemannian gradient (see Eq.
 (11) of the paper) as search direction, set the variable **use_pseudoRiemannian_gradient** to True.
 By default, the code uses the proposed descent direction introduced in Eq.
 (14) of the paper, except in the Riemannian case where the negative of the Riemannian gradient can be used as descent direction.
 When the metric tensor is not positive definite, the optimizer should not converge when the pseudo-Riemannian gradient is used as search direction as explained in the paper.